-Unit 7 - Assessing your Progress
+Unit 7 - Assessing your progress Approximate length: 3 weeks

 In this unit, the students will have a chance to practice some of the skills that they have been introduced to in this book by answering some exam styles questions.
-This will enable them to assess the strengths and weaknesses of their answers by looking at sample responses and comments from teachers, before they move on to the next stage of the course.
+This will enable them to assess the strengths and weaknesses of their answers b looking at sample answers and comments from teachers, before they move on to the next stage of the course.

-- To understand increasingly challenging texts through: - Checking their understanding to make sure that what they have read makes sense. - To read critically through: - Knowing how language, including figurative language, vocabulary choice, grammar, text structure and organisational features, presents meaning. - Making critical comparisons across texts. - Studying a range of authors, including at least two authors in depth each year. - To write accurately, fluently, effectively and at length for pleasure and information through: - Writing for a wide range of purposes and audiences, including: - Well-structured formal expository and narrative essays. - Stories, scripts, poetry and other imaginative writing. - A range of other narrative and non-narrative texts, including arguments.

-To consolidate and build on their knowledge of grammar and vocabulary through:

-• Extending and applying the grammatical knowledge set out.

-- Using Standard English confidently in a range of formal and informal contexts, including classroom discussion. - Improvising, rehearsing and performing play scripts and poetry in order to generate language and discuss language use and meaning, using role, intonation, tone, volume, mood, silence, stillness and action to add impact.
+- To understand increasingly challenging texts through: - Checking their understanding to make sure that what they have read makes sense. - To read critically through: - Knowing how language, including figurative language, vocabulary choice, grammar, text structure and organisational features, presents meaning. - Making critical comparisons across texts. - Studying a range of authors, including at least two authors in depth each year. - To write accurately, fluently, effectively and at length for pleasure and information through: - Writing for a wide range of purposes and audiences, including: - Well-structured formal expository and narrative essays. - Stories, scripts, poetry and other imaginative writing. - A range of other narrative and non-narrative texts, including arguments, and To consolidate and build on their knowledge of grammar and vocabulary through: - Extending and applying the grammatical knowledge set out. - To speak confidently and effectively, including through: - Using Standard English confidently in a range of formal and informal contexts, including classroom discussion. - Improvising, rehearsing and performing play scripts and poetry in order to generate language and discuss language use and meaning, using role, intonation, tone, volume, mood, silence, stillness and action to add impact.